sass/sass/doc-src/SASS_REFERENCE.md

 Some directives can also control whether or how many times a chunk of Sass is output.
-Those are documented under Control Structures.
+Those are documented under Control Directives.

 ### `@import` {#import}